Christmas flood of 1964: North Coast

+Satellite image showing extensive debris field in Pacific Ocean coming from the Eel River.

 Over 550 mm of rain fell on the Eel River basin in a span of two days.
 By December 23, 752000 ft3/s of water rushed down the Eel River at Scotia (still upstream from the confluence of the Van Duzen River), 200000 ft3/s more than the 1955 flood, and more than the average discharge of the entire Mississippi River basin.
 Just under 200000 ft3/s of water flowed down the South Fork Eel River alone, causing severe damage along its entire length.
 Every stream gauge on the Eel River was destroyed except the one at Fernbridge where the bridge survived the flood.
 The flood crest at Miranda was 46 ft.
 Signs were later placed on top of tall poles to mark the unusual height of the water.

 The Smith River, located in Del Norte County near the Oregon border, reached flows of 228000 ft3/s at Hiouchi, easily surpassing the 1955 flood's previous record of 165000 ft3/s.
 The town of Gasquet received 26.6 in of rain over an eight-day period, and Crescent City received 9.2 in.

 The Klamath River reached flows of 557000 ft3/s, submerging the town of Klamath under 15 ft of water.

 The Trinity River, one of the Klamath's largest tributaries, also flooded and wrought destruction along its length.
 The Trinity, however, did not break the 1955 flood's records because of the newly constructed Trinity Dam, which stored 372200 acre.ft of runoff from the storm.
 Nonetheless, 231000 ft3/s of water rushed down the river at Hoopa.

 Between December 20 and December 26, 10390000 acre.ft of water flowed into the Pacific Ocean from the combined rivers and streams on the North Coast (of California).